40 Things To Do in the Black Hills: The Ultimate Summer Guide

 Specifically known for being close to Mount Rushmore and as an old gold mining town, make visiting the Keystone area high on your list of things to do in the Black Hills.

-Explore the main street, local gift shops, and restaurants with old wild west gold mining ambiance.
-In particular, the drive to and from Keystone is incredible.
+Explore the main street, local gift shops, and restaurants with an old wild west gold mining ambiance.
+The drive to and from Keystone is incredible.
 Bask in the beautiful Black Hills scenery.
-Especially keep your eyes peeled for a glimpse of Mount Rushmore between the trees!
+Keep your eyes peeled for a glimpse of Mount Rushmore between the trees!

 Rushmore Tramway Adventures is a tourist attraction in Keystone with a massive slide going through the hills.
 It is super fun!
 While you are there, check out the chairlift and zip-line if you are up for adrenaline-filled fun post your visit to Mount Rushmore.

 Mount Rushmore is known for being one of the best things to do in the Black Hills of South Dakota!
 Check visiting Mount Rushmore National Memorial off your life bucket list and see the iconic monument of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
 Mount Rushmore is more than sculptures on the mountainside.
 You have to see for yourself!